ritizzzz/calculatorTOP/readme.md

 # CALCULATOR

 ### logic behind the calculator

-The logic behind the calculator is as follows.
+The logic that describes the calculator is as follows.

 Initially an operation object is declared that contains all opertations needed for the program to function.
 The **operate** funtion uses the operation in conjunction with a forloop to do calculation on a very specifically formatted array(see below).

     ['-33', '+', '-4.4']

 The specific format is ahieved through the **displayStore** function which formats all decimals and multiple digit numbers while the **parseNegatives** formats all negative numbers.
 The program spits out a error if it detects clumped negatives.
 The syntax error is detected in the **operate** function through a use of try and catch block since if there is a error in the syntax provided by the user, it won't be in the format needed by the **operate** function hence it will spit out a typeerror which is then displayed to the user as a syntaxerror.

 Initially two arrays are declared, preliminaryValue and allValues, if an operator is not pressed, then all pressed values are fed into preliminary until a operation is pressed, then it is passed onto the allValues on which the **parseNegatives** function is called.
 After this the array can be fed into teh **operate** function and if there are no syntax or math errors, the program will output the result of the calculation.

     allValues = [];
     preliminaryValue = [];

 The user presses '-', this is passed onto allValues since it is an operator.
 Then the user presses 3, this is passed into preliminary, then 3 is pressed again and once again it is passed into preliminary.

     allValues = ['-'];
     preliminaryValue = ['3', '3'];